Ashish0o7/Ashish_Front-End/README.md

 ### 3. setSelectedIndex is not a function
 ###    TypeError: setSelectedIndex is not a function

- We are trying to use setSelectedIndex as a function but it is not In Line const [setSelectedIndex, selectedIndex] = useState();
+ We are trying to use setSelectedIndex as a function but it is not

 ### 4. No color changing on selecting the items

 the onClick handler is being called immediately instead of being passed as a function.
-Also no logic is given of wherether the index is selected or not
+Also issue with logic of whether the index is selected or not, as isSelected will only accept bool values

 ## Fixing and modifying the code

-1.)To fix the first issue we simply have to fix the typo error AS follows ->
+1.)To fix the first issue we simply have to fix the typo error as follows ->
 ```js
 WrappedListComponent.propTypes = {
   items: PropTypes.arrayOf(PropTypes.shape({